hhucn/dbas-search/docs/Synonyms.rst

 Synonym search support english and german synonyms and much more languages.

-D-BAS-Search supports englisch and german synonyms but can be upgraded with other languages.
+D-BAS-Search supports english and german synonyms but can be upgraded with other languages.

 The stored synonyms can be found in *search_service/analysis/*.

-Notice that the synonyms should be in the coresponding text file.
+Notice that the synonyms should be in the corresponding text file.

 Synonyms are written like::

-	<synonym1, synonym2, ...>, <orginal>
+	<synonym1, synonym2, ...>, <original>

 	i.e: Coco, Rafaelo, Cococnut